-Our board of directors approved a 2018 capital budget for drilling and infrastructure of \$1.3 billion to \$1.5 billion, representing an increase of 60% over our 2017 capital budget.
+Our board of directors approved a 2019 capital budget for drilling and infrastructure of \$2.7 billion to \$3.0 billion, representing an increase of 85% over our 2018 capital budget.
 We estimate that, of these expenditures, approximately:

-- \$1.175 billion to \$1.325 billion will be spent on drilling and completing 170 to 190 gross (146 to 163 net) horizontal wells across our operated leasehold acreage in the Northern Midland and Southern Delaware Basins; and - \$125.0 million to \$175.0 million will be spent on infrastructure and other expenditures, excluding the cost of any leasehold and mineral interest acquisitions.
+- \$2.3 billion to \$2.55 billion will be spent on drilling and completing 290 to 320 gross (255 to 280 net) horizontal wells across our operated leasehold acreage in the Northern Midland and Southern Delaware Basins, with an average lateral length of approximately 9,400 feet; - \$400.0 million to \$450.0 million will be spent on midstream infrastructure; and - \$175.0 million to \$200.0 million will be spent on infrastructure and other expenditures, excluding the cost of any leasehold and mineral interest acquisitions.

-During the year ended December 31, 2017, our aggregate capital expenditures for drilling and infrastructure were \$860.7 million.
+During the year ended December 31, 2018, our aggregate capital expenditures for drilling and infrastructure were \$1.5 billion.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.
-During the year ended December 31, 2017, we spent approximately \$2.0 billion on acquisitions of leasehold interests, primarily related to the Brigham Resources acquisition which closed on February 28, 2017.
+During the year ended December 31, 2018, we spent approximately \$1.4 billion in cash on acquisitions of leasehold interests and mineral acres.

-The amount and timing of these capital expenditures are largely discretionary and within our control.
+The amount and timing of our capital expenditures are largely discretionary and within our control.
 We could choose to defer a portion of these planned capital expenditures depending on a variety of factors, including but not limited to the success of our drilling activities, prevailing and anticipated prices for oil and natural gas, the availability of necessary equipment, infrastructure and capital, the receipt and timing of required regulatory permits and approvals, seasonal conditions, drilling and acquisition costs and the level of participation by other interest owners.
-With recent improvement in oil prices, we are currently operating ten horizontal rigs and four completion crews.
+We are currently operating 21 horizontal rigs and eight completion crews and currently intend to operate between 18 and 22 drilling rigs in 2019 across our asset base in the Midland and Delaware Basins.
 We will continue monitoring commodity prices and overall market conditions and can adjust our rig cadence up or down in response to changes in commodity prices and overall market conditions.

-Based upon current oil and natural gas price and production expectations for 2018, we believe that our cash flow from operations and borrowings under our revolving credit facility will be sufficient to fund our operations through year-end 2018.
+Based upon current oil and natural gas price and production expectations for 2019, we believe that our cash flow from operations will be sufficient to fund our operations through year-end 2019.
 However, future cash flows are subject to a number of variables, including the level of oil and natural gas production and prices, and significant additional capital expenditures will be required to more fully develop our properties.
-Further, our 2018 capital expenditure budget does not allocate any funds for leasehold and mineral interest acquisitions.
+Further, our 2019 capital expenditure budget does not allocate any funds for leasehold and mineral interest acquisitions.